ZalaPanda/hot-ai/README.md

 | gpt-4o         | $2.50 / 1M tokens   | $10.00 / 1M tokens |
 | gpt-4o-mini    | $0.15 / 1M tokens   |  $0.60 / 1M tokens |
 | gpt-3.5-turbo  | $3.00 / 1M tokens   |  $8.00 / 1M tokens |

+## TODO

+ - [ ] Svelte 5 migration
+   This is basically a complete rewrite of the frontend.
+   I know there is a [migration script](https://svelte.dev/docs/svelte/v5-migration-guide#Migration-script), but the entire structure needs to be redesigned (store < rune), and it's just not worth it.
+If there happens to be a development later on that makes it worthwhile to break everything apart, then maybe.
+ - [ ] Wails upgrade to v2.9.2
+   In this new version, something is wrong with the focus after the [WindowShow](https://wails.io/docs/reference/runtime/window#windowshow) call.
+If I have time, I'll look into it and open an issue.
+However, it's possible that version 3 will be released before I get to it, and it might already be fixed in that version.